open-horizon/anax/docs/attributes.md

     }
 }
 ```
+{: codeblock}

 ### <a name="agpa"></a>AgreementProtocolAttributes
+{: #protocolattributes}

 This attribute is used when service has a specific requirement for an agreement protocol.
 An agreement protocol is a pre-defined mechanism for enabling 2 entities (a node and an agbot) to agree on which services and workloads to run.
-The Horizon system supports 1 protocol; "Basic".
+The {{site.data.keyword.horizon}} system supports 1 protocol; "Basic".
-By default, the Horizon system uses the "Basic" protocol (which requires nothing more than a TCP network) and therefore this attribute should only be used in advanced situations where more than 1 protocol is available.
+By default, the {{site.data.keyword.horizon}} system uses the "Basic" protocol (which requires nothing more than a TCP network) and therefore this attribute should only be used in advanced situations where more than 1 protocol is available.

 Agreement protocols are chosen by the agbot based on the order they appear in the node's service's attributes.